-Being rich helps you buy smarts,
+Being rich helps you buy smarts

-worrying about money decreases your abilities
+Worrying about money decreases your abilities

-It’s very hard to disentangle smarts and money, because money tends to help pay for the opportunities and resources one needs to acquire knowledge.
+It’s hard to disentangle smarts and money, because money tends to help pay for the opportunities and resources one needs to acquire knowledge.

 What’s worse, a study of Indian farmers led by Mani found that worrying about money can decrease your cognitive function.
 Although the farmers had essentially the same diet and lifestyle over the four-month period of the study, during times of money worries related to harvest periods, their IQ scores dropped by as much as 10 points.
 That is significant – enough to lower you an entire classification, from ‘superior’ to ‘normal’, or from ‘normal’ to ‘dull’.

 Even hypothetical worries about money can decrease your mental abilities.
-In another study cited by Claudia Hammond, author of Mind Over Money, people in the US who were asked to imagine they had to pay $1500 for car repairs did less well than those who were told they’d only have to pay $150.
+In another study cited by Claudia Hammond, author of Mind Over Money, people in the US who were asked to imagine they had to pay $1500 for car repairs did less well on a test than those who were told they’d only have to pay $150.